iogf/isnuts/README.md

 would give a clue about what you're doing.
 It as well would improve your prediction skills about how your code behaves with a given set of inputs.

+Notice that if your underlying application receives arguments it shouldn't have issues with the **--isnuts** argument since isnuts automatically removes that argument from sys.argv when your application is executed.

 **Note:** It is in its early development stage, a lot can be done yet, looking for suggestions :)